expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### EAS Metadata

 A command line tool for uploading and downloading Apple App Store metadata as JSON.
-This tool is available in the `eas-cli` package and should be used to improve the iOS submission process.
+This tool is available in the [EAS CLI](#eas-cli) package and should be used to improve the iOS submission process, see [EAS Metadata](../eas/metadata/index.md).

 ### EAS Update